Chris Tiu

 Christopher John Alandy-Dy Tiu (born July 15, 1985) is a Filipino former professional basketball player.
 He played college basketball for the Ateneo Blue Eagles with whom he won the UAAP title in 2008.
 He went on to play his entire professional career for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA), winning the Commissioner's Cup in 2016.
 He also played for the Philippine national basketball team and was captain of the roster that competed in the 2011 FIBA Asia Championship.
 Outside basketball, he is a TV host, model, politician, and businessman.
 He now hosts the television show iBilib on GMA.

 Early life

 Tiu is the second eldest of five children of Jerry and Lianne Tiu.
 He has two brothers, Christian and Charles, and two sisters, Cheryl and Cristine.
 His father is president of Tagaytay Highlands Clubs, a leisure resort and owns several other corporations.
-Cheryl is a lifestyle journalist for The Philippine Star, while Charles is the basketball coach of the Benilde Blazers.
+Cheryl is a lifestyle journalist for The Philippine Star, while Charles is the basketball coach for the Benilde Blazers and Phoenix Super LPG Fuel Masters.
 He has Chinese blood that goes back to his great grandparents.

 Tiu took his elementary and high school education at Xavier School in San Juan City, Philippines, and his collegiate education at Ateneo de Manila University in Quezon City, Philippines, where he earned a Bachelor of Science degree in management engineering and a minor in Chinese studies.